k6jca/L-Network-Design/README.md

 Note that Zin is the impedance looking into the input port of an L-Network that is terminated with Zload.
 It is not the source impedance.

 The MATLAB script, "k6jca_220725_L", uses MATLAB's Symbolic Math Toolbox to derive the equations for an L-Network's shunt-component's susceptance (B) and its series-component's reactance (X).

+Notes:
+1. The L-Network is assumed to be lossless
+2. Rin and Rload cannot be negative.